 Here are some points that can help you compare the investment in FDs and gold:

-- Risk: FDs are generally considered to be a low-risk investment option as they offer a guaranteed return on your investment.
+- Risk: FDs are generally considered to be a low-risk investment option as they offer profitable return on your investment.
 Gold prices, on the other hand, are more volatile and can fluctuate significantly based on various factors.

 - Return on investment: The return on investment for FDs is fixed and known in advance, while the return on gold can vary significantly.